Lombiq/GitHub-Actions/Docs/Workflows/Productivity/AssetLinting.md

 - eslint.config.mjs: The main configuration file for ESLint.
 It is not recommended to override this file.
 - eslint.custom.mjs: If this file exists, it's loaded in by the the workflow's _eslint.config.mjs_ at the highest precedence.
 In other words you can override rules or other settings here while still extending the main Lombiq ESLint config file.

+Markdown configuration files:

+- .markdownlint-cli2.mjs: The main configuration file for [markdownlint-cli2](https://github.com/DavidAnson/markdownlint-cli2?tab=readme-ov-file#configuration).
+- .markdownlintignore: A file of newline separated glob expressions used to ignore items in the project when running markdownlint.
+- .textlintignore: The same but for textlint.
+- .textlintrc.js: The main configuration file for [textlint](https://textlint.org/docs/configuring/).

 ## How to Run Locally